 HART was formed after voters approved a city charter amendment in November 2010 to create the agency, which will manage the elevated rail line that will run from West Oahu to Ala Moana.

-City officials estimate the project will cost $5.3 billion to construct.
+City officials estimate the project will cost about $10 billion to construct.

 To form HART, the city’s Rapid Transit Division split off from the Department of Transportation Services and become its own agency.